Primary tabs

 The course aims:

-- to provide students with the necessary background in linguistic theory and related topics at an intermediate and advanced level using a range of approaches and methodologies;
+- to provide students with advanced training in linguistic theory and language sciences using a range of approaches and methodologies

-- to give students the opportunity to acquire expertise in their specific research interests in part by offering the opportunity of specialisation through pathways in the linguistics of particular languages;
+- to give students the opportunity to acquire expertise in the domain of their specific research interests

-- to offer the opportunity to participate in the research culture within and beyond the Faculty, for example within the Language Sciences community, by attending and contributing to postgraduate seminars and reading groups; and
+- to offer the opportunity to participate in the research culture within and beyond the Faculty, for example within the Cambridge Language Sciences community, by attending and contributing to postgraduate seminars and reading groups

 Learning Outcomes